 The post that follows is a preannouncement for an unsolicited proposal that we plan to make to the entire federal government.
-It will be an open unsolicited proposal.
+It’ll be an open unsolicited proposal.

-Generally such a proposal would not be made public, but we are doing so specifically to spark conversation about how the government can better acquire some kinds of digital and technology services support.
-But it is not pure activism — we would like to earn the business.
+Generally such a proposal wouldn’t be made public, but we’re doing so specifically to spark conversation about how the government can better acquire some kinds of digital and technology services support.
+But it isn’t pure activism — we’d like to earn the business.
 We are also trying to nudge the government into the gig economy.

 We are going to propose constructing a software tool to facilitate the purchasing of microconsulting services for prices that fall within the micropurchase threshold.
 For purchases within $10,000 for federal civilian agencies and $5,000 for the Department of Defense, the rules of competitive bidding are significantly eased.
 In theory, this could be a boon to the federal government, and therefore the taxpayer.